-The aim of the algorithm is to find 'a range of voice separations that can be seen as reasonable solutions in the context of different types of score notation' (Kilian and Hoos, 2002, p.39).
-The pragmatic goal of the algorithm is the derivation of reasonable score notation - not perceptually meaningful voices.
-The algorithm is based on perceptual principles, but the results are not necessarily perceptually valid (e.g., a 4-part homophonic piece may be 'forced' to split into two musical staves that do not correspond to perceptually pertinent streams).
-The algorithm does not discover automatically the number of independent musical 'voices' in a given excerpt; if the user has not manually defined the maximum number of voices, the algorithm automatically sets the maximum number equal to the maximum number of co-sounding notes - in this case the algorithm becomes similar to all other algorithms presented above.
+Kilian and Hoos's [8] model is pioneering in the sense that multi-note sonorities within single voices are allowed.
+The pragmatic goal of the algorithm is the derivation of reasonable score notation - not perceptually meaningful voices (see [8], p.39).
+The algorithm is based on perceptual principles in terms of a cost function that sums penalty values for features promoting segregation, such as large pitch intervals, rests/gaps, and note overlap between successive notes, and large pitch intervals and onset asynchrony within chords; penalty values are user-defined.
+The results, however, are not necessarily perceptually valid (e.g., a 4-part homophonic piece may be 'forced' to split into two musical staves that do not correspond to perceptually pertinent streams).
+The algorithm does not discover automatically the number of independent musical 'voices' in a given excerpt; if the user has not defined the maximum number of voices, the algorithm automatically sets the maximum number equal to the maximum number of co-sounding notes - in this case the algorithm becomes similar to all other algorithms mentioned above.

-Kilian and Hoos's model allows multiple synchronous or overlapping tones in a single stream based on pitch and temporal proximity.
+Kilian and Hoos's model allows multiple synchronous or overlapping tones in a single voice based on pitch and temporal proximity.
 However, there are two problems with the way this idea is integrated in the model.
-Firstly, simple pitch and temporal proximity are not sufficient for perceptually pertinent 'vertical' integration.
-For instance, Kilian and Hoos's model can separate a 4-part fugue into two 'streams' based on temporal and pitch proximity, but these two 'streams' are not perceptual streams but rather a convenient way to divide notes into two staves.
-In perceptual terms, tones merge when they have 'same' onsets and durations (see next section); overlapping tones with different onsets and durations do not merge (there exist, however, special cases where this happens - not discussed in this paper).
+Firstly, simple pitch and temporal proximity are not sufficient for perceptually pertinent 'vertical' integration (see next section).
+For instance, their model can separate a 4-part fugue into two 'streams' based on temporal and pitch proximity, but these two 'streams' are not perceptual streams but rather a convenient way to divide notes into two staves.
+In perceptual terms, overlapping tones with different onsets and durations do not tend to merge (there exist, however, special cases where this happens - not discussed in this paper).
 Secondly, synchronous notes that are separated by a small pitch interval are not in general more likely to be fused than tones further apart.
 For instance, tones an octave apart are strongly fused whereas tones a 2nd apart are less likely to be fused (see next section).
 The perceptual factor of tonal fusion is not taken into account by the model.